Helen Karagounis

 Helen Karagounis (née Thieme, born 28 September 1981) is a British athlete who finished fourth in the Women's 4 × 400 metres Relay at the 2004 Summer Olympics.

 Biography

 Karagounis finished third behind Lee McConnell in the 400 metres event at the 2002 AAA Championships and shortly afterwards Karagounis represented England at the 2002 Commonwealth Games in Manchester and won a silver medal with the England team in the 4 × 400 metres relay event with Helen Frost, Melanie Purkiss, Lisa Miller and Jenny Meadows.

 Karagounis became the British 400 metres champion after winning the British AAA Championships title at the 2003 AAA Championships.

 At the 2004 Olympic Games in Athens, Karagounis represented Great Britain.
-The team finished fourth but the gold medal winners, the USA, included an American athlete Crystal Cox who was later found guilty of doping offences.
+The team finished fourth but the gold medal winners, the US, included an American athlete Crystal Cox who was later found guilty of doping offences.